Welcome to today's edition of the Rush 24-7 podcast.

 People do see movies about candidates and such.

-And it was that it's the Democrats' position that, of course, Citizens United is all about it's it's like some sort of a uh a cabal, uh a union between Halliburton and the Koch brothers, and what else what else do they just sort of have?
+And it's the Democrats' position that, of course, Citizens United is all about, it's like some sort of a cabal, a union between Halliburton and the Koch brothers.

-Oh, and Dick Cheney uh to destroy government with big money, when in reality, Citizens United was about whether you could make a movie before an election about a candidate or something you don't like.
+And what else do they just sort of hate with, oh, and Dick Cheney to destroy government with big money, when in reality, Citizens United was about whether you could make a movie before an election about a candidate or something you don't like.

-So the network news can have uh can have newsrooms full of people who are in the tank for one candidate running story after story.
+So the network news can have newsrooms full of people who are in the tank for one candidate running story after story.

-But if you want to make a documentary about how a candidate is a liar, is terrible, whatever.
+But if you want to make a documentary about how a candidate is a liar, is terrible, whatever, no, no, no.

-They wanted the uh, you know, they wanted the FEC, the Federal Election Commission to be able to say, Oh, you can't do that.
+They wanted the, you know, they wanted the FEC, the Federal Election Commission, to be able to say, oh, you can't do that.

-And during the arguments of that case, by the way, it was raised.
+And during the arguments over that case, by the way, it was raised.

 Well, if you can ban a movie, can't you ban a book?